 Keep your stone floor tiles looking good for longer by sealing them.

 1. Apply a stain prevention layer

-The floor tiles must be completely dry.
+Before sealing your floor tiles they must be completely dry.
 Leave for several days if possible.
 Working in small areas, apply impregnator evenly with a long-handled foam roller until the surface is wet.
 Add more as necessary, ensuring the floor is uniformly wet for between five to 15 minutes.
 The impregnator must be absorbed by the stone.

 2. Remove any excess solution